indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/README.md

 16. Siarohin, Aliaksandr, et al. "First order motion model for image animation."
 Advances in Neural Information Processing Systems 32, 2019
 17. T.-C. Wang, A. Mallya, and M.-Y. Liu, “One-Shot Free-View neural talking-head synthesis for video conferencing,” presented at the - 2021 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021, pp. 10034–10044, doi: 10.1109/CVPR46437.2021.00991.
 ****

-## About

-The folder structure for the submission is -

-1. Reports - Project report for milestone 1 and the final report is uploaded here.
-2. Presentation Slides - The slides created for all three milestone are uploaded in this folder.
-3. Diagrams - This folder includes all the architecture and implementation diagrams.
-4. Basics - This folder contains the code written to understand the basics of neural style transfer and DCGAN.
-5. Code - All the folders, files and data for implementation of this project is uploaded in this folder.
-6. Results - This folder includes all the videos and images generated post code execution.

-This repository is the Group A submission for the final project of the course CS256: Topics in Artificial Intelligence, at San Jose State University.

-The course is led by - Professor Mashhour Solh.

-The group members are: Ajinkya Rajguru, Branden Lopez, Indranil Patil, Rushikesh Padia, Warada Kulkarni